wormling/phparia/README.md

 You will find examples in the Examples folder.

-See phparia-ivr for easy voice menu creation (https://github.com/wormling/phparia-ivr).
+See phparia IVR for easy voice menu creation (https://github.com/wormling/phpariaIvr).